 (Salt Lake City, Utah, 1870 - 1922, Oakland, California)

 Harriett "Hattie" Richards Harwood was the wife of J.T.
 Harwood (q.v.) and a Parisian-trained painter of what Alice Merrill Horne (q.v.) called "elusive flower" pieces showing delicate effects.
-"Hattie" Harwood died in 1922 in California, which contributed to her husband's decision to return to Salt Lake City and a new job with the University of Utah.
+She was part of the first group of women from Utah to study abroad, traveling to Paris in 1888 to study at the Academie Julian.
+One of her oil paintings, Etude (1892), was exhibited in the World’s Columbia Exhibition in 1893.
+Harwood died in 1922 in Oakland California.